mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: River Churn and its tributaries
-- Rising river levels overnight may lead to flooding.
-Flooding is possible from overnight on 14 November 2025 .
-Flooding of low lying land and roads is possible, especially in the Cirencester area.
-Further rainfall is forecast over the next few hours.
-We expect river levels to rise until tomorrow 15/11/25.
+- Flooding of low lying land and roads is possible today (15/11/25) especially in the Cerney Wick area.
+Today will be mostly dry but with some rain possible later.
+We expect river levels to rise until tomorrow 16/11/25.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Don't put yourself or others at risk .
+Don't put yourself or others at risk.

-This message will be updated by 9:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 20:00, 15 November 2025, or as the situation changes.

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
 - "Rising river levels may lead to continued flooding.

-Flooding is possible on 14 and 15th November 2025.

-Flooding of low lying land and roads is possible, especially in the Shipton Under Wychwood Area.
-Some light rainfall is forecast overnight with drier conditions over the weekend.
+Flooding of low lying land and roads is possible on the 15th November 2025, especially in the Shipton Under Wychwood Area.
+Today will be mostly dry but with some rain possible later.

 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 08:00, 15 November 2025 or as the situation changes."
+This message will be updated by 20:00, 15 November 2025 or as the situation changes."

 - Flood alert: River Dikler from Condicote to Little Rissington
-- Forecast high river levels throughout the evening may lead to flooding.
-Flooding is possible from the evening of 14 November 2025 .
-Flooding of low lying land and roads is possible.
-Further rain, which could be heavy at times, is forecast over the next few hours.
-We expect river levels to remain high overnight on 14 November 2025.
+- Flooding of low-lying land and roads remains possible on 15th November 2025.
+Today will be mostly dry but with some rain possible later.
+We expect river levels to remain high on 15 November 2025.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Avoid using low lying footpaths and any bridges near local watercourses .
+Avoid using low lying footpaths and any bridges near local watercourses.
+Go to river levels online for updates on current river levels.

-This message will be updated by 9:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 20:00, 15 November 2025, or as the situation changes.

 - Flood alert: Tributaries on the Upper River Thames above Cricklade
-- "Rising river levels may lead to flooding.
+- "High river levels may lead to flooding.

 Flooding of low lying land and roads is possible, especially in the Purton Stoke and Swill Brook areas.
-Some light rainfall is forecast overnight with drier conditions over the weekend.
-We expect river levels to remain high overnight tonight 14/11/2025.
+Today will be mostly dry but with some rain possible later..
+We expect river levels to drop over the weekend.

 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 08:00 15 Nov 2025 or as the situation changes."
+This message will be updated by 20:00 15 Nov 2025 or as the situation changes."

 - Flood alert: Middle Avon Rugby to Bidford
-- Forecast high river levels today may lead to flooding.
-Flooding is possible from the afternoon of 14 November 2025 .
+- High river levels today may lead to flooding.
+Flooding is possible on 15 November 2025.
 Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 11:00AM on 15 November 2025 or as the situation changes.
+We are closely monitoring the situation.
+Take care and avoid walking, cycling or driving through flood water.
+This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

 - Flood alert: Tributaries in Gloucester
 - Widespread heavy rainfall throughout today may lead to flooding.
 Flooding is possible on 14th November 2025 and over the weekend.